MarkAny: History

 member of Ultra HD Forum and enrolled as a supporter of the creation of forensic watermarking guideline with other watermarking vendor companies.
 In 2017 NAB Show, MarkAny have practiced real-time embedding of forensic watermark over UHD video stream.
 In late 2017, MarkAny announced its first cloud-based DRM solution.

 Products provided by the company include DRM for documents and multimedia content, mobile device management, and digital watermarking for copyrighted multimedia.

 Controversy

-MarkAny's digital watermarking technology has been controversial and issues have been raised due to its intrusive ability of monitoring and modifying media files, unbeknownst to the end user by enveloping itself as part of a software's bundle.
+MarkAny's digital watermarking technology has been controversial and issues have been raised due to its intrusive ability to monitor and modify media files, unbeknownst to the end user, by enveloping itself as part of a software's bundle.
 This "watermarking" feature stores a personally identifiable tracking ID, within obscure extension subtags permitted in these formats with features having discovered to "home-call" back to servers in the background.
-Active attempts to conceal their DRM to the normal OS I/O operations, while appearing free of any alternation without the permission or notification to the user has led to advisories on its rootkit and malware characteristics.
+Active attempts to conceal their DRM from normal OS I/O operations, while appearing free of any alteration without the notifying the user or seeking user permission, has led to advisories on its rootkit and malware characteristics.